No Result

 The NHMRC indicates babies who are fed formula are much more likely to get NEC than babies who are fed breast milk.

-The ways in which breast milk are important to help prevent NEC are discussed here.
+The ways in which breast milk is important to help prevent NEC are discussed here.

 Obesity in childhood often leads to obesity in adulthood.
 In adults, obesity causes many serious conditions, such as diabetes and heart disease.